Skip to content

 Failed application redress

 If we reject your application for a house in multiple occupation licence, you have the right to appeal to a residential property tribunal.
-Please contact us for further information.
+Please Contact Consumer Protection for further information.

 Any appeal must be made within 28 days of the decision being made.